eldraco/github-tasks/README.md

 - `q` or `Esc`: close detail/help/report, or quit

+## Themes

+- Press `Shift+1` through `Shift+0` to switch among the loaded theme presets.
+- Presets live as YAML files in the `themes/` folder; use `themes/default.yaml` or `themes/solarized_light.yaml` as starting points when authoring new ones.
+- Each preset defines both color rules (`style`) and a layout (`vertical`/`horizontal`).
+The first preset is used by default unless a persisted theme index is restored from the UI state file.
+- The viewer saves your last-selected preset automatically so it is restored on the next launch.

 ## What You See

 - Dynamic table width that adapts to your terminal size